-It was in the beginning of June 2017 that Axiom XP, as we know it today, officially got started.
+It was at the beginning of June 2017 that Axiom XP, as we know it today, officially got started.
 The pair started their three-and-a-half months of training a bit late in the year — a selection year, no less — but they did well at the Nationals, and things got serious quickly.

 “After Nationals we sat down,” Josiah says, “and we said, okay, if we are going to compete at a world level, we are going to have to start getting serious.
 There’s much more to this than jumping for fun on the weekend.
 That’s when we started looking at our 2018 training schedule, and looking at getting coaching.”